Minimum-CD/cd-manifesto/content/Journey/_index.md

 - We rely on peer review to manage changes.
 - We have no change approval process.

 The results were surprising.
 We found that approval only for high-risk changes was not correlated with software delivery performance.
 Teams that reported no approval process or used peer review achieved higher software delivery performance.
 Finally, teams that required approval by an external body achieved lower performance.

+__-- *Accelerate* by Nicole Forsgren Ph.D., Jez Humble & Gene Kim__
 {{% /alert %}}

-Excerpt from *Accelerate* by Nicole Forsgren Ph.D., Jez Humble & Gene Kim

 ## Solving the Challenge of CI